 Our Team

 Diane Swords (drswords@syr.edu) has a Ph.D. in Social Science from Syracuse University’s Maxwell School, with a certificate in University Teaching and Certificates of Advanced Studies in Women’s and Gender Studies and in Conflict Resolution.
 Her research interrogates race, class, and gender in social movement strategy and democratic leadership.
 Her latest writing examines how intergroup dialogue attends to differences in power; and in how dialogue supports coalition building in student activism.
-As an instructor in Sociology, Women’s and Gender Studies, and Cultural Foundations of Education, she has co-facilitated Intergroup Dialogue on Race and Ethnicity, Intergroup Dialogue on Gender, Women’s Dialogue on Race and Gender, and Dialogue on Socioeconomic Inequality and Education across twelve years.
-She also developed a new course, Dialogue in Action: Faith, Conflict and Community.
+As an instructor in Sociology, Women’s and Gender Studies, and Cultural Foundations of Education, across twelve years, she has co-facilitated Intergroup Dialogue on Race and Ethnicity, Intergroup Dialogue on Gender, Dialogue on Socioeconomic Inequality and Education, and Dialogue in Action: Faith, Conflict, and Community.
 Diane participates in dialogue and anti-oppression efforts outside the university including workplace anti-oppression workshops and in-service training for public school teachers.
 She chairs the Nuclear Free World Committee of Syracuse Peace Council.
 Pronouns: she/her/hers

 Photo of Atiya McGhee, smiling, and wearing brightly colored shirtAtiya McGhee (atmcghee@syr.edu) is a doctoral student in the Cultural Foundations of Education program at Syracuse University and is pursuing a certificate of advanced study (CAS) in Women’s and Gender Studies.
 Atiya’s work and research broadly spans various disciplines such as queer studies, disability studies, fat studies, and Black studies.
 Atiya identifies as a fat Black woman/non-binary queer person from the Bronx, NY.
 Using (auto)ethnography and intergroup dialogue, their research examines what a possible fat pedagogy outside the classroom can look like that critically interrupts “body terrorism” (Taylor, 2022) and the negative “body talk” associated with fatness.
 Atiya co-facilitates Politics of the Body: Fatphobia and Body Talk, a six-week co-curricular dialogue series that invites undergraduate and graduate students to reflect on their relationship to their body and fatness, particularly fatphobia and how it intersects with other systems of oppression to contribute to body terrorism (Taylor, 2022).
 Before attending Syracuse, Atiya worked for several years in Residential Life at various institutions.
-Atiya holds a Master of Education in Higher Education and Student Affairs Administration from the University of Vermont, and a Bachelor of Arts degree in Creative Writing and Literature from Wheaton College (MA).
-Atiya spends a lot of time reading fanfiction, listening to K-pop, and watching anime and K-dramas.
+Atiya holds a Master of Education in Higher Education and Student Affairs Administration from the University of Vermont, and a BA degree in Creative Writing and Literature from Wheaton College (MA).
 Pronouns: They/Them/Theirs

 Linzy Andre (landre@syr.edu) is a native New Yorker, born and raised in Brooklyn, NY.
 She received her BA and MSED from Hunter College, at City University of New York.
-In Fall 2020 she joined the School of Education at Syracuse University, then in Fall 2022 became a doctoral candidate in Counseling and Counselor Education with the Department of Counseling and Human Services.
+In Fall 2022, she became a doctoral candidate in Counseling and Counselor Education with the Department of Counseling and Human Services.
 She is also pursuing a CAS in Women’s and Gender Studies and another in Instructional Design Foundations.
-Linzy has 8 years of post-graduate clinical mental health counseling practice experience, including 4 years in her private practice, Sunshine Advocacy Counseling.
+Linzy has 8 years of post-graduate clinical mental health counseling practice experience, including 4 years in private practice.
 Her experiences as a person who sought help through counseling, a counselor-in-training, practicing counselor, and as a counselor education student have inspired her research interests.
-Currently, she is working on her dissertation, which takes a much-needed critical lens to the diverse experiences that Black women counselors have in their journeys to becoming counselors, with particular emphasis on their experiences with woundedness and engagement with processes of healing prior to their decision to become a counselor.
+She is working on her dissertation, which takes a much-needed critical lens to the diverse experiences that Black women counselors have in their journeys to becoming counselors, with particular emphasis on their experiences with woundedness and healing prior to their decision to become a counselor.
 She has conducted research regarding the endorsement of therapeutic factors amongst counselors-in-training while engaged in group counseling skills coursework and experiential growth groups.
 She is currently conducting research projects regarding Black counselors in private practice; from the perspectives of women of color on student success; and utilizing intergroup dialogue as an intervention and assessment tool for how undergraduate students think about their embodiment of fatness.
 Pronouns: she/her/hers

 Faculty Affiliates